pytorch/examples/word_language_model/README.md

-  --transformer_encoder_layers N   the number of layers in the encoder of the transformer model --transformer_decoder_layers N   the number of layers in the decoder of the transformer model --transformer_d_ff N             the number of nodes on the hidden layer in feed forward nn
+  --transformer_encoder_layers N   the number of layers in the encoder of the transformer model --transformer_decoder_layers N   the number of layers in the decoder of the transformer model --transformer_d_ff N             the number of nodes on the hidden layer in feed forward nn --nhead                          the number of heads in the multiheadattention model
 ```

 With these arguments, a variety of models can be tested.